hebarasmy/hebarasmy.github.io/_pages/about.md

 permalink: /about/
 ---

-## 👩‍💻 About Me
+## 👾 About Me

 I'm Heba Rasmy, a Computer Science and AI graduate from the University of Birmingham.

 I'm passionate about:
-- LLMs and Retrieval-Augmented Generation
+- Large Language Models & Retrieval-Augmented Generation
-- NLP applications for real-world learning
+- NLP-powered applications for education
-- Building end-to-end intelligent platforms
+- Full-stack intelligent platform development